 B.A., Harvard University; J.D., Yale University

-Professor Swaine joined the GW faculty in 2006, after serving for one year as the Counselor on International Law at the U.S. Department of State.
-His previous academic appointment was as a tenured professor at the Wharton School, with a secondary appointment at the University of Pennsylvania Law School.
+Professor Swaine joined the GW faculty in 2006, after serving as the Counselor on International Law at the U.S. Department of State.
+His prior academic appointment was as an Associate Professor (with tenure) at the Wharton School, with a secondary appointment at the University of Pennsylvania Law School.
 Before entering academia, Professor Swaine practiced law at the Brussels office of Cleary, Gottlieb, Steen and Hamilton, where his work focused on European Community law and antitrust, and served as a member of the civil appellate staff at the U.S. Department of Justice.
-He is a graduate of Yale Law School, where he was the editor-in-chief of the Yale Law Journal, and Harvard College.
+He is a graduate of Yale Law School, where he was the Editor-in-Chief of the Yale Law Journal, and Harvard College.

 Curriculum Vitae [PDF]